Pttn/rieMiner/README.md

 * In the downloaded libcurl directory, go to the include directory and copy the "curl" folder to the "incs" folder;
 * Do the same with the file "libcurl.a" from the libs/.lib folder to the rieMiner's "libs" folder.

-Now, you should be able to compile rieMiner with "make static" and produce a standalone executable.
+Now, you should be able to compile rieMiner with `make static` and produce a standalone executable.

 ### For 32 bits computers